findkit/findkit/packages/docs/docs/crawler/indexing.md

 ## Skipping Pages

-Your website might include include pages that you do not want to be included in the search index.
+Your website might include pages that you do not want to be included in the search index.
 For this purpose you can use one of the options listed below